alpakaDurumi/compile-commands-headergen/README.md

 - `--pair` can be repeated to patch multiple headers
 - Already-patched headers are left untouched (safe to re-run)
-- Paths can be relative or absolute; matching is done by normalized suffix (case-insensitive, slash-insensitive)
+- Paths can be relative or absolute

 ### Watch mode